Valuing Time in Silicon: Can Large Language Models Replicate Human Value of Travel Time: Conclusion

-\item The LLM's behavior changes in a human-like manner in response to different trade-off ratios of time and cost in the choice settings.
-We discover that the trade-off ratios have a clear positive impact on the VOT of LLM.
-This finding reveals another critical aspect of sensitivity that aligns with humans, which not only reinforces the LLM's fidelity, but also carries a methodological implication.
-While only a few studies have inspected this impact of choice setting quantitatively, our results suggest that this factor warrants greater consideration in the design and analysis of human decision-making studies.
+\item The LLMs' behavior changes in a human-like manner in response to different choice settings.
+Exploring GPT-4o in depth, we discover that the trade-off ratios of time and cost in the choice setting have a clear positive impact on the LLM's VOT.
+This finding reveals another critical aspect of sensitivity that is consistent with humans, suggesting the model's alignment with humans extends beyond surface-level socio-demographic factors to more fundamental principles of decision-making.
+Furthermore, it carries a practical implication.
+Researchers could leverage such LLMs to generate initial hypotheses for novel scenarios, particularly those where collecting human data is costly, difficult, or otherwise impractical.

-\item The context sensitivity of the LLM is sometimes less than that of humans.
-The income elasticities for all travel purposes are found to be lower than those of humans across all estimations.
-Therefore, while the LLM already demonstrates remarkable representativeness of humans, further work is needed to achieve a higher degree of behavioral alignment.
+\item One notable limitation is that the context sensitivities of the LLMs diverge significantly from humans in specific dimensions, particularly income elasticity, which is consistently different than humans across all travel purposes.
+This discrepancy indicates that the current model may not be able to capture the economic sensitivity to the incomes of travelers.
+Therefore, further calibration of LLMs is critical to address this issue and achieve the behavioral fidelity necessary for the LLMs' reliable application in transportation planning.

+\item Another critical divergence lies in the non-uniformity of human representation across different models.
+Our analysis reveals that different LLMs may exhibit opposite sensitivities to certain contextual factors.
+Furthermore, these model-specific behaviors sometimes align with conflicting subgroups of human empirical literature, suggesting that no single LLM captures the full heterogeneity of the human population.
+This phenomenon underscores that LLMs are not universal proxies for all human travelers.
+Therefore, an LLM's behavioral characteristics must be validated against the target population before its deployment.

 \end{itemize}